 What are the effects on the individual of working in modern technological workplaces?

-Changes in the way we work and how our offices are structured come at US faster and faster.
+Changes in the way we work and how our offices are structured come at us faster and faster.
 Waves of state-of-the-art information technology and instant telecommunications let us reach anyone, anywhere, and speed is the key.
-Most of US are too busy struggling to keep pace with ongoing innovations to question the implications of our new electronic authority figures.
-According to a number of psychologists, however, the need to stay on top of the information flow and the vent degree to which we remain in touch with our offices exact a profound toll on US as individuals.
+Most of us are too busy struggling to keep pace with ongoing innovations to question the implications of our new electronic authority figures.
+According to a number of psychologists, however, the need to stay on top of the information flow and the vent degree to which we remain in touch with our offices exact a profound toll on us as individuals.

 Mass exposure to technological innovations in the workplace has come too recently for psychologists to reach a consensus on its societal implications.
 Many agree, however, that one of the first signs of the struggle to adapt to the electronic office is often ‘technostress, a cognitive shift that results from an over-identification with information systems.
 Psychologist Craig Brod says people become accustomed to the patterns set by electronic tools – accelerated time and yes/no logic – and internalize these patterns.
 When they leave the office or go home, Brod says, they need complete isolation to recover from the effects of the technology.